Lead-free machinable metal alloys

 Regulations

 California Proposition 65: any product sold in the state that contains lead needs to have a label that says it contains lead.
+It's difficult to find some products, like brass plumbing fittings, without a Prop.
+65 label on them.
+Some retailers add them to everything they sell and use the form of the label that contains the word "may."

 Lead-containing alloys